Comprehensive Large Group Health Insurance Solutions for Businesses

 United Healthcare

 United Healthcare provides large group health coverage to a huge number of Americans.
-It offers everything from basic health plans to prescription drug coverage, eHealth service, HSA (health savings account) – eligible plans and more.
-It has more than 49.5 million customers across the world, mostly located in the United States, and has many large group plan options available for employees.
+It offers everything from basic healthcare to prescription drug coverage, eHealth service, HSA (health savings account) – eligible plans and more.
+It has more than 49.5 million customers across the world, mostly located in the United States, and has many large team package options available for employees.

 This insurance company serves over 49.5 million clients worldwide, though most of them live in the United States.
-It offers large group health plan benefits option as well.
+It offers large group medical benefits option as well.

 Pros